syncsynchalt/der2text/README.md

 This file is meant to be human readable and editable but also easily machine-parseable.
 The format is:

-1. Blank lines or lines consisting of zero or more spaces followed by "#" followed by data are ignored by machines
+1. Blank lines or lines consisting of zero or more spaces followed by "#" are ignored
-2. The first line may consist of the words `PEM ENCODED {FOO}` where `{FOO}` is one of `CERTIFICATE`, `CERTIFICATE REQUEST`, `PRIVATE KEY`, and so on.
+2. The first line may consist of the words `PEM ENCODED {FOO}` where `{FOO}` is `CERTIFICATE`, `CERTIFICATE REQUEST`, `PRIVATE KEY`, and so on.
 This indicates a PEM wrapper of type `{FOO}`.
-3. Indentation with spaces indicate the items that are contained within the a preceding `SET` or `SEQUENCE`.
-For example a `SET` that occurs with an indentation of two spaces will contain all immediately following lines indented by three or more spaces.
+3. Indentation with spaces indicate the items that are contained within a preceding `SET` or `SEQUENCE` or `PEM ENCODING`.
+For example a `SET` that occurs with an indentation of two spaces will contain all immediately following lines indented by more than two spaces.
 4. After indentation, the first word `UNIVERSAL`, `APPLICATION`, `CONTEXT-SPECIFIC`, or `PRIVATE` indicates the ASN.1 type class.
-As a rule this utility can only make types of class `UNIVERSAL` human-readable but will preserve data for all other types and classes found.
+This utility can only make types of class `UNIVERSAL` human-readable but will preserve data for all other types found.
-5. After class, the word `PRIMITIVE` or `CONSTRUCTED` indicates the ASN.1 type flag of primitive (content represents this single type) vs constructed (content contains multiple elements).
+5. After type class the word `PRIMITIVE` or `CONSTRUCTED` indicates the ASN.1 type flag of primitive (content represents this single type) vs constructed (content contains multiple elements).
-    * In the case of types which can be either primitive or constructed this utility takes the opinionated stance of only representing the primitive type in human-readable form (this is also enforced by DER encoding rules in most cases).
-In all cases data is preserved whether primitive or constructed.
+    * In the case of types which can be either primitive or constructed this utility only represents the primitive type in human-readable form.
+This is also enforced by DER encoding rules in most cases.
+In all cases the data is preserved whether primitive or constructed.
-6. After primitive/constructed flag, the ASN.1 type tag is listed as below:
+6. After primitive/constructed flag, the ASN.1 type tag and element content is as below:
    * `END-OF-CONTENT` followed by nothing
    * `INTEGER` followed by the number or by content data
    * `BITSTRING` followed by `PAD=n` of right padding amount (0-7 bits) followed by content data